The Truth About Slavery and Occupation in the Americas

 One view of modern Mexico is that the racial society Father Hidalgo detested still exists, though it is not official policy, as it was when Hidalgo rebelled.

 Racism in Mexico is not news to Mexicans.
 The Mexican National Council to Prevent Discrimination has done a study that shows 20 percent of Mexicans are uncomfortable with the color of their skin; 25 percent say they have been discriminated against because of their “appearance,” 55 percent recognized that there is discrimination based on skin color; and 23 percent admit they would not want to live with a person of a different race or culture.

 In a similar study in 2016, 72 percent agreed that racism exists in Mexico and 47 percent said Indians (and at least 68 Indian dialects are spoken in Mexico) don’t have the same job opportunities as other Mexicans.

 So, the next time someone calls you a white supremacist, land robber or racist, tell them the real story of slavery and occupation of the Americas.
 The moral?
 We are all guilty of enslaving and killing our fellow man.
 White, black and brown.
 We all have ancestors who were slaves or ancestors of privilege.
 No one is clean.
 But white people have done more to FREE people from slavery than any other race.
 We are all equally human and equally good and evil.
 In America today, no one is oppressed.
 We are all privileged Americans - living in the greatest country on God's green earth.
 I'm tired of the false narratives used to divide us.
 We are all one race.
 The human race.

-For my entire report on George Floyd, click here.
+For my in-depth report on George Floyd, click here.

-For my entire report on Wuhan virus, click here.
+For my in-depth report on the truth about the Wuhan virus, click here.

 On the Koch Brothers Libertarians, click here.